Aversion Therapy Treatment For Mental Health

 Although some studies may find effectiveness in aversion techniques, experts often recommend considering a more evidence-based approach to treating unwanted behaviors related to mental health conditions or life challenges like addiction.

 People living with addiction or a substance use disorder may wonder if aversion therapy would be helpful for them.
-However, according to the Substance Abuse and Mental Health Services Administration (SAMSHA), harm reduction may be a more useful approach for reducing shame in individuals living with addiction.
+However, according to the Substance Abuse and Mental Health Services Administration (SAMSHA), harm reduction may be a more useful approach than aversion therapy for reducing shame in individuals living with addiction.

 Shame can cause relapse and halt recovery.
 Harm reduction programs attempt to reduce shame and take the pressure off of individuals to quit using substances “immediately” without support.
 Instead, they offer ways for individuals to safely use substances to reduce the impact of harm while providing resources like therapy, case management, counseling, housing support, and guides for escaping unsafe situations.
 These programs posit that addiction is not a “weakness” or “fault” and that individuals have the power to choose to stop using when they are ready.